≡ Menu

 5. Parent-adult child: An adult child would face financial hardship upon the death of a parent in the form of final expense costs, caring for the insured surviving dependents, and any other financial complications.

 If a life insurance policy is purchased without insurable interest, the policy may be considered void, and the beneficiaries may not be able to collect the death benefit.
-It’s always best to consult with a financial advisor or insurance agent to ensure that you have an insurable interest when purchasing a life insurance policy.
+It’s always best to consult with a financial advisor or insurance agent to ensure you have an insurable interest when purchasing a life insurance policy.

 Consent:

-Consent is an important aspect of life insurance, as it ensures that the person being insured is aware of and agrees to the terms of the policy.
+Consent is essential to life insurance, as it ensures that the insured is aware of and agrees to the policy terms.
 There are several reasons why consent is required when purchasing a life insurance policy:

 Type of life insurance

-2. Whole life insurance: This type of life insurance provides coverage for the entirety of the insured’s life, and also includes a savings component that can accumulate cash value over time.
+2. Whole life insurance: This type of life insurance provides coverage for the entirety of the insured’s life and includes a savings component that can accumulate cash value over time.
 It is generally more expensive than term life insurance but can provide lifelong coverage and the potential for cash value accumulation.

 3. Guaranteed acceptance life insurance: This type of life insurance is designed for individuals who may have difficulty qualifying for traditional life insurance policies due to age or health conditions.
-It generally has a lower death benefit, but does not require a medical exam or health questions.
-One major disadvantage to these types of policies is that they will contain a graded death benefit which will limit when the policy will begin covering natural causes of death.
+It generally has a lower death benefit but does not require a medical exam or health questions.
+One major disadvantage to these types of policies is that they will contain a graded death benefit, which will limit when the policy will begin covering natural causes of death.

 Ownership of policy